 Do we get all the raw, unedited files from the day?

 No, these files are not available for viewing or purchase.
-This is a lot like asking a restaurant to give you the leftover ingredients used to make your dinner.
-The images selected for editing and final delivery reflect my high standards and everything else is not archived in the studio.
 I promise you don't want all the photos of people blinking, walking in front of the lens, or those unfortunate double chins that sometimes sneak up.
 I share all the images with you that you'd want— and take a lot of care in selecting and editing those images for final delivery to you.

 I see some people have more images than others.
 Why is that?